ronsos/CarND-AdvLaneLines-Proj4/writeup.md

 This writeup follows the points in the rubric and addresses them individually.

-Please that the code for this project can be found in "lane_finding.ipynb".
+Please note that the code for this project can be found in "lane_finding.ipynb".

 ## Camera Calibration